WarAngel-Eric/wa_EQEmu-Guides/Loot creation.md

 #Loot

-Loot is dealt in five different table...
+Loot is dealt in five different tables...

 global_loot

 lootdrop

 lootdrop_entries

 loottable

 loottable_entries

+Global Loot
+    > global_loot is just that.
+Loot that is dropped globaly by all npcs.
+There are

 ///Loottable